changjongkim/sc_rebuttal/new_rebuttal.md

 **Dedup Map and metadata.** The Dedup Map is a one-bit existence map for skipping redundant allocation, while a replicated Semantic Prefix Registry decides eviction protection.
 Algorithm 1's is_shared conflated the two, which we will correct.
 The Global Shard Index stores one location per BlockID, and a remote fetch adds none.

-**INT8.** INT8 is optional, with FP16 supported, and we will report its quality impact in revision.
+**INT8.** INT8 follows cited prior work, FP16 is also supported, and we will report a quality measurement in revision.

 **Framework.** The trace-driven metric labeled TTFT measures block retrieval, and we will rename it Block Retrieval Latency, leaving the standard TTFT in Fig. 13.
 R4 is right that the absolute CASCADE vs. vLLM comparison mixes caching and runtime, on which we do not rely.
 The gain is isolated in Fig. 13b, where retrieval replaces 1 s of prefill with a 21 to 27 ms read.
 The tail-latency figure uses 300 to 500 reads per rank, not 128, with gaps beyond variance.